 the lights glared all night, and they kept up with the security announcements despite the fact that nobody but me and the cleaners was in the airport. -a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time spent at Boston Logan International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Boston Logan International Airport.

 What to Expect

-Boston Logan Airport has four terminals (A, B, C and E), three of which are connected by walkways and all serviced by regular shuttle transit.
-The airport is quite large and there always seems to be ongoing renovation work at one terminal or another.
+Boston Logan Airport (Code: BOS) has four terminals (A, B, C and E), three connected by walkways and all serviced by regular shuttle transit.
+The airport is quite large, and there always seems to be ongoing renovation work at one terminal or another.
 You will find plenty of shops, restaurants, cafes and services on both airside and landside.
 The free WiFi helps pass the time.
-The airport reports that it has installed mobile charging areas in many of its seating areas, but some travellers report that they are difficult to find landside.
-There are several lounges at Boston Logan, many of which offer passes to economy class passengers willing to pay the entry fee.
-However, they are not accessible for overnight use due to security checkpoint closure.
-For lounge locations and rates, see our Airport Lounges section in the airport guide below.
+The airport says it has installed mobile charging areas in many of its seating areas, but some travellers say it is challenging to find landside.
+There are several lounges at Boston Logan, many of which offer passes to economy-class passengers willing to pay the entry fee.
+However, they are not accessible overnight due to security checkpoint closure.
+For lounge locations and rates, see our Airport Lounges section in the guide below.

-While Boston Logan is open 24 hours per day, travellers are not allowed to wait or sleep airside after security checkpoints have closed for the night.
-Those passengers already airside are required to go landslide until security reopens, and then need to clear security again to re-enter.
+While Logan Airport is open 24 hours per day, travellers cannot wait or sleep airside after security checkpoints have closed for the night.
+Those passengers who are already airside must go landslide until security reopens and then clear security again to re-enter.
 Travellers report that the airport is not conducive to sleeping due to limited landside seating (most with armrests), bright lights, constant noise and carpetless floors.
-During major flight cancellations and weather events the airport provides cots for stranded passengers, but usage is restricted to these events and finding them may prove difficult.
-Explore our guide to sleeping in Boston Airport or read some traveller reviews for more tips.
-There is one hotel at the airport connected to Terminals A and E, and many nearby hotels within quick shuttle distance.
+During major flight cancellations and weather events, the airport provides cots for stranded passengers, but usage is restricted to these events and finding them may prove difficult.
+Explore our guide to sleeping in Boston Airport or read traveller reviews for more tips.
+One hotel at the airport is connected to Terminals A and E, and many nearby hotels are within quick shuttle distance.
 See Airport Hotels below for locations.

 Pay-per-use, Single Visit Passes & Lounge Memberships